algolia/api-clients-automation/website/docs/contributing/add-new-api-client.md

 ### Send extra options to the template

 You might want to send extra information to the generators that have no link with your REST API.
-To do so, you can add parameters starting matching `x-my-parameter-name` that will be available in the template under `vendorExtensions`.
+To do so, you can add parameters starting with `x-` at the root level of your spec, which will be available in the mustache template under the `vendorExtensions` object.

 [Example in the `search.yml` spec](https://github.com/algolia/api-clients-automation/blob/main/specs/search/paths/search/search.yml#L5) and how it is used [in a mustache file](https://github.com/algolia/api-clients-automation/blob/bf4271246f9282d3c11dd46918e74cb86d9c96dc/templates/java/libraries/okhttp-gson/api.mustache#L196).